-Three times a week, shoppers will find more than 100 fruit and veggie growers and artisan food makers at stalls in front and along the south side of the Ferry Building.
+More than 100 fruit and veggie growers and artisan food makers fill the stalls in front and along the south side of the Ferry Building three days a week.
 On Saturdays, heavily trafficked food stands like Primavera’s gourmet Mexican food and free public education programs feed the bellies and minds of the market’s 30,000 visitors.

 1 Ferry Building at Embarcadero

 Fillmore Farmers’ Market combines fresh farm produce, artisanal food producers and live music for a feel-good shopping experience in the heart of the city’s former Jazz District.
 Regular fixtures at this year-round market include Artesana Sausages, Coastside Farms fresh smoked wild salmon and the produce grown by family farms in Fresno and Watsonville.

 The weekly bayside Fort Mason Farmers’ Market hosts more than three-dozen vendors each Sunday.
 The only farmers’ market option in the city with views of the Golden Gate Bridge, Fort Mason offers an extensive selection of seasonal, organic fruits and vegetables and artisanal prepared foods.

 Fort Mason Center at Marina Ave